 25 - 50mm f/4 AI/AI-s Zoom-NIKKOR (1979 - 1985)

-This was a pro-level offering from Nikon, which can easily be seen from it's weight (600 grams/21 oz.), and it was the widest angle manual focus Nikkor zoom, ever.
+This was a pro-level offering from Nikon, which can easily be seen from its weight (600 grams/21 oz.), and it was the widest angle manual focus Nikkor zoom, ever.
 It is a two-touch (one ring for zooming and another for focusing) design.
-If you can handle the weight, it's performance is excellent, especially for landscapes.
+If you can handle the weight, optical performance is excellent, especially for landscapes.
 For a zoom of this age, it handles flare and ghosting quite well, setting it apart from most of its contemporaries.
 The front element rotates with focusing changes, adding a little inconvenience with polarizers, but easily overlooked when you consider the performance of the lens.
 Filter ring diameter is 72mm.
 Nikon produced around 28,000 of these beauties, so they don't exactly grow on trees, but they aren't that difficult to find.
 Specifications were unchanged from AI to AI-s with 11 elements/10 groups and a 7-blade aperture.
 You can find examples in very good to excellent condition from $150 - 200 USD.

 28 - 45mm f/4.5 K/AI Zoom-NIKKOR (1975 - 78)